 Margin Strategy

-Control over a carrier and lane strategy is essential for encouraging adoption and facilitating more digital bookings.
+Control over a carrier and lane strategy is essential for encouraging adoption and facilitating more digital bookings can be performed in the Pricing & Visibility section, here.

 Parade will roll-out more types of margin strategies over time to help our customers make more dynamic decisions automatically.